 Best for Black Sand Beach Les Sables Noirs & Spa

-Named for Vulcano's famous black volcanic sand beach, Les Sables Noirs is a sophisticated boutique retreat with rooms and suites maximizing sea views — many with private terraces or balconies overlooking the water — and a spa that makes thoughtful use of the island's volcanic and thermal heritage.
-Well-positioned for direct beach access to Spiaggia di Sabbie Nere.
+Named for Vulcano's famous black volcanic sand beach, Les Sables Noirs is a sophisticated boutique retreat with rooms and suites maximizing sea views, and a spa that makes thoughtful use of the island's volcanic and thermal heritage.

 Book Les Sables Noirs